 Reed tries, but the weight is too much, and he’s left holding the empty steel gauntlet while Doom hurtles to his death.
 And in one of the most hamfisted lead-ins to a sequel ever, the gauntlet starts to crawl away by its fingers as Reed and Sue leave.
 Whaat?
 Why would his glove move?
 At least try to make sense…

 For the big happy ending, we get the wedding of Reed and Sue, in which Reed, Johnny and Ben wear their formal spandex tights, and the happy couple depart in a limo, allowing for this truly painful ending with Reed’s stretchy arm waving goodbye through the sunroof.
 Yeesh.

 Granted, there’s a lot here to make fun of, but you know what, there’s more than a few things to like here, too, not the least of which is the engaging performance of the four leads, who do their best to elevate the occasionally cheesy dialogue and chintzy-looking props with real emotion and heart, and succeed more often than not.
 The relationship between Reed and Sue is believable and kinda sweet, and Smith’s limited screen time as Ben Grimm goes a long way toward investing the Thing with his necessary humanity, allowing the puppeteers to do the rest.
 Even the score, which was reportedly done for practically nothing as a favor, is very effective, conveying both the action-adventure derring-do and the nostalgic, family feel that the story needs.

 So is it a great movie?
 No, of course not.
 But it’s certainly better than it’s been given credit for, present company included.
-If you ever stumble across it, give it a chance.
+If you ever stumble across it (like, say, on YouTube), give it a chance.
 I think you’ll be surprised.